Community Detection with the Map Equation and Infomap: Theory and Applications: The Map Equation

 \section{The Map Equation}

 To employ the minimum description length principle, we conceptually encode the random walker's trajectory with codewords assigned to nodes.
 The code's average per-step description length -- we call it \emph{codelength} for short -- measures how well the code exploits regularities in the walker's trajectory.
-In practice, however, we only consider the modular compression, that is, the codelength, but not the code itself.
+In practice, we consider not the code itself but the modular compression it enables: the codelength.
+Importantly, we can analytically quantify how well different partitions compress expected trajectories without simulating random walks or explicitly assigning codewords.

 Grouping nodes into modules enables reusing codewords across modules with one designated codebook per module for a shorter overall codelength.
-However, this requires introducing an index-level codebook as well as module-specific module-exit codewords for describing transitions between modules, increasing the overall codelength.
-Finding modules that describe the random walk's regularities well and minimize the codelength means balancing between choosing small modules for efficiently describing intra-module steps and choosing modules such that there are only few links between modules for minimizing the rate at which the random walker takes inter-module steps.
+However, this requires introducing an index-level codebook and module-specific module-exit codewords for describing transitions between modules, increasing the overall codelength.
+Finding modules that describe the random walk's regularities well to minimize the codelength means balancing between choosing small modules for efficiently describing intra-module steps and choosing modules such that there are only few links between modules for minimizing the rate at which the random walker takes inter-module steps.

 Per Shannon's source coding theorem~\cite{shannon1948mathematical}, the codelength's lower limit when not partitioning nodes into modules is the entropy over the nodes’ stationary visit rates.
-Applied to a network's modular structure, the codelenght's lower limit is the sum of the module and index-level codebooks' entropies, weighted by the rate at which they are used.
+Applied to a network's modular structure, the codelength's lower limit is the sum of the module and index-level codebooks' entropies, weighted by the rate at which they are used.